 We all know that same series Rigol oscilloscope models tend to have identical hardware whether they are 25MHz, 50MHz or 100MHz analog bandwidth.
 Of course, sampling rate (400MHz) stays the same.
 So it all lies in the software.
 I felt that someone would figure out how to do this with this pretty old oscilloscope.

-Andreas Schuler (aka Krater) shared simple method how to do this without using any serial interfaces and firmware updates.
-By following his step by step guide you can do this as follows:
+Andreas Schuler (aka Krater) shared a simple method of how to do this without using any serial interfaces and firmware updates.
+By following his step by step guide, you can do this as follows:

-- First of all go to system info under Utility menu button;
+- First of all, go to system info under the Utility menu button;

-- Enter following scope button sequence: TRIGGER MENU, ACQUIRE, ACQUIRE, UTILITY, MEASURE, STORAGE, CURSOR, CH1, CH1, REF, TRIGGER MENU
+- Enter the following scope button sequence: TRIGGER MENU, ACQUIRE, ACQUIRE, UTILITY, MEASURE, STORAGE, CURSOR, CH1, CH1, REF, TRIGGER MENU

 - Press the Run/Stop button;

-- Go back to menu where you will find new menu entry “Service”;
+- Go back to the menu where you will find new menu entry “Service”;

-- Change Model number to one you desire.
-Probably it will be highest like DS1102CD which is 100Hz bandwidth scope.
+- Change the Model number to the one you desire.
+Probably it will be highest like DS1102CD, which is 100Hz bandwidth scope.

 - Select “Save”;

 - And then restart the oscilloscope.

-Alternatively you can change scope serial number if you wish.
+Alternatively, you can change the scope serial number if you wish.
 But this isn’t necessary.
-Among other settings you can find color settings, but I don’t find it necessary.
+Among other settings, you can find color settings, but I don’t find it necessary.
 Be sure you don’t touch system parameters.
 You can start your scope and see that the time base range has changed – you can go down to 5ns/div instead of 20ns/div for 25MHz bandwidth.
 All is left is take marker and change scope model number on it.

 Sorry for you guys if you already have 100MHz scope not much fun for you.